 Our common stock is quoted on the OTCQB of OTC Markets Group, Inc. under the symbol "CYDY."
-On June 14, 2023 the closing price of our common stock was \$0.26 per share.
+On July 7, 2023 the closing price of our common stock was \$0.26 per share.

 Investing in our securities involves risk.
-You should carefully consider the risks that we have described under the section captioned "Risk Factors" in this prospectus on page 8 before buying our securities.
+You should carefully consider the risks that we have described under the section captioned "Risk Factors" in this prospectus beginning on page $\underline{8}$ before buying our securities.